orion13579/COMM-2216-SetE-Group6/docs/ui-components/typography.md

 By following this section, you would be able to add other email addresses for different purposes, change your _Primary Email Address_ to another email address, and choose a setting for your _Backup Email Address_ if needed.

-|   **Caution:** None of these steps are necessary if you do not intend to add other email accounts to your GitHub account.{: .fs-8 }
+|   **Caution:** None of these steps are necessary if you do not intend to add other email accounts to your GitHub account.

 ## Adding another Email Address